 The Federal Fair Housing Act was passed by Congress in 1968 in order to eliminate housing-related discrimination.
-The act protects buyers and renters from discrimination based on their protected characteristics.
+Fair housing means tenants should never risk discrimination when looking to rent a home.
+The Texas Fair Housing Act protects buyers and renters from discrimination based on their protected characteristics.

 At the federal level, the protected characteristics include age, color, sex, religion, race, disability and national origin.
 In addition to this federal legislation, some states, including Texas, have additional protected characteristics for their residents.